-Palm-kernel oil (“PKO”) is derived from the Group’s secondary product, palm kernels.
-The Group sells its PK to independent crushing facilities, and the price it receives is correlated to the market for PKO.
-The price of PKO itself can be connected to the price of coconut oil, because of its use in similar end products such as personal care and cosmetic items, and often sells at a discount to it.
+The Group’s mills produce both CPO and palm kernels (“PK”).
+The Group sells its PK to independent kernel-crushing facilities, in which palm-kernel oil (“PKO”) is produced.
+The price that the Group is able to secure for its PK is therefore connected to the market for PKO.
+That market can also be connected to the one for coconut oil, because of its use in similar end products such as personal care and cosmetic items.